orvice/go-os/README.md

 Go OS is a client library for [Micro OS](https://github.com/micro/os)

-NOTE: This is still a work in progress.
-The interfaces may change or break.

-## How it works

-Go OS is a collection of packages each backed by a Micro OS service.
+Each package is backed by a Micro OS service.
 Packages can be used independently or integrated using go-micro wrappers.

+NOTE: This is still a work in progress

 ## Features